So Many Churros

 I was shocked and wondering where I could have met this churro man before.
 As I was wracking my brain trying to figure out how this man would know my name, I suddenly realized that my Starbucks cup said my name on it.
 Very smooth churro man, very smooth.

 My friend didn’t realize that and was so impressed with this man’s knack for guessing names.
 As we were walking away, she was still so excited that he guessed my name correctly.
 Then I had to let her down easy and tell her that he read my name on my cup.
 After that she wanted me to go back and give the man my number.
 I refused, and now we’ll never know what might have been.
 Hahaha, oh, gosh!

 The picture above was not taken during any churro story you’ve heard so far.
 This one was taken at a farewell.
 You see, the other grade 1 teacher left before the end of the school year.
 Yeah… I’m not going to say much else about that, but it was terrible.
+I miss her dearly.
 At the time, no one knew that she would be leaving soon.

 On her last weekend in town, we went to the square to have dinner.
-You see, her ex-boyfriend was in town, and she wanted to stalk him down.
-We knew this wasn’t the best of ideas and so we attempted to distract her with dinner.
 And then we saw a churro stand!
 Of course, we had to get some churros.
-This was the last time we ever hung out before she flew back over the ocean to the US, and she ended up stalking down her ex with someone else the next night, so our best efforts didn’t work out too well.
-At least we got churros out of this weird situation.
+This was the last time we ever hung out before she flew back over the ocean to the US.

 Here is a super low-quality picture from our farewell churro outing!